10asmock/SPProject/README.md

 Further test cases will be implemented in the near future.

-The permission to create SPProject has been authorized by John Sonmez, Founder of Simple Programmer.
+Permission to create SPProject has been authorized by John Sonmez, Founder of Simple Programmer.

 ## How to Use